osmandapp/web/main/docs/user/personal/osmand-cloud.md

 ### Cloud

 The Cloud tab displays a list of changes that can be downloaded to your device from the cloud storage.
+You can download all the changes at once using the button at the bottom of the screen, or separately.

 <Tabs groupId="operating-systems">